rogue7373/WGU/BusinessOfIT_ProjectManagement_C176/README.md

 It’s important that all phases of the project include careful planning, realistic and measurable outputs, and transfer / handoff phase.

 The Project Management Plan should include:
+- Scope baseline
+- Project Schedule
+- Human Resource Plan
+- Risk Management Plan
+- Communication Plan
+- Procurement Plan
+- Change Management Plan
+- Project Budget
+- Quality Management Plan

- Initiation Phase:
+## Initiation Phase:
 What’s created in this phase:
+- Project Charter
+- Business Case
+- High-Level Scope
+- High-Level Risk
+- Core Team

 The initiation phase of the project is all about understanding what the project is about and where the request is coming from and then defining the basis to build the project management plan on.
 It’s also ensuring that there is a business case – aka a need – for the project in the first place.

-Planning Phase:
+## Planning Phase:
 What’s created in this phase:
+- Schedule
+- Work Breakdown Structure
+- Resources Allocation
+- Detailed Risks
+- Core Team
+- Budget
+- Communication Plan
+- Project Requirements
+- Procurement Plan

-Execution Phase:
+# Execution Phase:
 This is the phase where work is actually being done and the deliverables of the project are created.
 Objectives and requirements of the project are met during this phase.

 The Execution Phase starts with the Kick-off Meeting this is a place for introductions between team members takes place and the Project Overview is given.
 Expectations for the project are laid out and questions can be addressed in a public forum.
 Stakeholders do not typically attend these meetings, as they are usually for the project team and project manager.
 	↪ Kick-off meetings can occur at the end of other phases but are not required

 This is also the phase where meeting agendas, meeting minutes, action items, status reports, and dashboards are created.
 These documents are used throughout the project and are often items distributed out to individuals on the Communication Plan.

-Monitoring and Controlling Phase:
+# Monitoring and Controlling Phase:
 What’s created in this phase:
+- Risk Log
+- Issue Log
+- Performance Measuring
+- Governance
+- Budget
+- Quality Assurance
+- Performance Reporting
+- Change Control

 Quality and Approval Gates are milestones in the project that, once reached, stakeholders must come out and approve the work presented and see if it is to quality standards.
 If it is not, the project team must go back and rework the item until it is up to standard.